timb-103/saas-starter-stack/interviews/publer.md

 I only used Facebook back then, so it felt more like a family & friends gathering than a public launch.

-But I consider the AppSumo partnership in 2020 to be the real launch.
+However, I consider the AppSumo partnership in 2020 the actual launch.

 That was our turning point: https://www.linkedin.com/pulse/how-we-made-250000-appsumo-ervin-kalemi/